Editor’s Note: Content is updated with additional information under the section, “Castor Oil Uses in Cosmetics“.

 What Cosmetic Products Contain Castor Oil

-Many cosmetic and personal care products commonly used today use castor oil in their formulation.
+Experience these awesome castor oil uses in cosmetics is by using beauty products that contain castor oil.
+Many cosmetic and personal care products commonly used today consist of castor oil in their formulation.
 That includes lip care products and makeup.
-Of course, personal care for hair and skin and even fragrances benefit from it too.
+You can also find castor oil in personal care and even fragrances.

 Castor oil uses in cosmetics is truly versatile and wide-ranging.
 Lip care products that use castor oil are lipstick, lip balm, lip gloss, and lip liner.

 Makeup products using castor oil include concealer, blush, foundation, and makeup remover.
 For eye makeup, eyeliner, brow liner, eyeshadow, and mascara commonly contain this ingredient.